Province of New York: Quartering Act

 In the last years of the French and Indian War London approved a policy of keeping twenty regiments in the colonies to police and defend the back country.
 The enabling legislation took the form of the Quartering Act which required colonial legislatures to provide quarters and supplies for the troops.
 The Quartering Act stirred little controversy and New Yorkers were ambivalent about the presence of the troops.
 The assembly had provided barracks and provisions every year since 1761.

-The tenant riots of 1766 showed the need for a police force in the colony.
+However, the tenant riots of 1766 showed the need for a police force in the colony.
 The Livingston-controlled New York assembly passed a quartering bill in 1766 to provide barracks and provisions in New York City and Albany which satisfied most, but not all of the requirements of the Quartering Act.
 London suspended the assembly for failure to comply fully, and Governor Moore dissolved the House of Assembly, February 6, 1768.
 The next month New Yorkers went to the polls for a new assembly.
 In this election, with the Sons of Liberty support, the De Lancey faction gained seats, but not enough for a majority.